jasonbayton/11ty/_src/projects/managed-info/support/managed-configuration-payload.md

       "key": "enable_contact_details",
       "type": "BOOL",
       "title": "Show contact details card",
       "description": "This enables the contact details card.
-Nothing here is interactive, it's just for display and useful when devices aren't expected to directly interact with details (via quick settings, for instance).", "defaultValue": true
+Nothing here is interactive, it's just for display and useful when devices aren't expected to directly interact with details (via quick actions, for instance).", "defaultValue": true
     },
     {
       "key": "enable_device_details_button",
       "type": "BOOL",
       "title": "Show device details button",
       "description": "Show device details in an overlay accessible via a button in the top bar.
-Useful for enticing end users to share a little more about the device they're using, if needed.
+Useful for enticing end-users to share a little more about the device they're using, if needed.
 This will be hidden if both top bar and MANAGED SETTINGS integration are disabled.", "defaultValue": false
     },
     {